devstackweb3/osa1/part1/1.13/readme.md

 ```jsx
 const [vote, setVote] = useState(0)
 ```
-I have adapted then the copyAndecotes[vote].
+I have adapted then the copyAnecdotes[vote].
 But I was yet wondering how to apply rightly the incremental process of sum between external number value to an internal stored value of 0 by default.
 I found out by processing the sum between the 2 kind of variables before sum it to current indexed value.
 ```jsx
 const handleVoteClick = () => {
     const newVoteCount = (copyAnecdotes[vote] += vote + 1) //SOLVED 13.02.24 || Comment parvenir à additionner la valeur de type 1 dans l'index actuel ?